Cycling has been on the rise in recent years, and the pandemic has further accelerated this trend in cities worldwide.

 Interesting findings

-• San Jose is the Californian city ranking the lowest for savings as a result of high average salaries and lower gas prices than elsewhere in the state.
+- San Jose is the Californian city that ranks lowest for savings, due to high average salaries and lower gas prices than elsewhere in the state.

-• Philadelphia in Pennsylvania is the US city that averaged out as being able to have the highest savings across both car and public transport commuters, ranking fourth and third respectively.
+- Philadelphia, Pennsylvania, is the US city that averaged out as having the highest savings across both car and public transport commuters, ranking fourth and third, respectively.

-• Of the cities in the study where the average public transport commuting distance is available, New York comes out as the city with the shortest commute but the highest overall monthly pass, paying around 36 cents per distance traveled.
+- Of the cities in the study where the average public transport commuting distance is available, New York has the shortest commute but the highest overall monthly pass, paying around 36 cents per distance traveled.

 San Francisco

 Despite having the biggest monthly wage of American cities in the study, San Francisco was also the US city where the highest percentage of salary was spent on driving to and from work.
 On average, San Franciscans spend around 7% of their $7,711 pay slip on commuting by car.
-Their average one-way distance of 38.45 miles can end up costing them around $339.14 per month.
+Their average one-way distance of 38.45 miles can cost them around $339.14 monthly.

 New York

-Whether they’re heading to Wall Street or Broadway, New York’s bustling workforce heavily relies on the city’s public transport system for its daily commute.
+Whether they’re heading to Wall Street or Broadway, New York’s bustling workforce heavily relies on the city’s public transport system for their daily commute.
 However, those who do use the subway system and commuter trains have to grapple each day with packed carriages and long journeys.
-Well, commuters in the Big Apple could avoid having to deal with this daily - and save some money in the process - by cycling to work.
+Well, commuters in the Big Apple could avoid dealing with this daily - and save some money in the process - by cycling to work.

 Of those who use public transport, the average New Yorker’s commute is just 8.44 miles between their home and their place of work.
-A distance that is definitely cyclable and will likely seem more appealing when they learn that doing so could save them $132.00 per month!
-Although the cost of commuting only equates to 2.31% of their monthly salary, it's still a chunk of money that could be easily saved.
+A distance that is definitely cyclable and will likely seem more appealing when they learn that doing so could save them $132.00 monthly!
+Although commuting only equates to 2.31% of their monthly salary, a chunk of money could be easily saved.

 And what about elsewhere in the world?